Top 20 toys for blind children

 Visually stimulating toys and accessories

-Children that have limited vision may benefit from stimulation from high-contrast mobiles or arches.
+high-contrast mobiles or arches.
 Research indicates that red, white, and black are the easiest colors for developing eyes to see.
 Also never forget that holding, cuddling, rocking, carrying, touching, and talking to a visually impaired infant or child is equally as important as any other toy or resource!

 Tips for helping partially sighted infants see